 What Are Some Things That Can Be Done to Treat PF?

 In most cases, PF can be treated with home remedies.
-Over the counter medications, such as Tynelol and Advil, can alleviate the pain of this condition.
+Over-the-counter medications, such as Tynelol and Advil, can alleviate the pain of this condition.
 A health care provider may also recommend that the patient wear night splints while sleeping.

-Additionally, people need to make sure that they rest as much as possible for at least week.
+Additionally, people need to make sure that they rest as much as possible for at least a week.
 If a patient does not respond to home treatment, then he or she may be required to have surgery.

 What Can Be Done to Prevent PF?

 One of the best things that people can do to prevent this condition is to wear shoes that have good cushioning and arch support.

 Symptoms of Plantar Fasciitis